juanca/react-aria-components/src/components/combo-box/combo-box.md

-`FormSelect` enforces common practices for accessible selects in a form.
+`ComboBox` enforces common practices for accessible selects in a form.

 ### Keyboard Support